U.S. News Rankings

 The college offers a challenging program--simply referred to as the Wheaton Curriculum--that offers students the flexibility to pursue their interests fully while also exploring the breadth and depth of the liberal arts.
 The program enables students to make connections among disciplines.
 Through a series of linked courses Wheaton students can approach the same topic from two or more academic perspectives.
 What's the benefit of this approach?
 Through connected courses you will discover doorways (which others don't yet know exist) to deeper understanding of the subjects most important to you.

 |School type||private, coed college|

-When applying to Wheaton College, it's important to note the application deadline is January 15, and the early decision deadline is November 15.
+When applying to Wheaton College, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are November 15 and November 15, respectively.
 Scores for either the ACT or SAT test are due January 15.
-The application fee at Wheaton College is $55.
-It is more selective, with an acceptance rate of 60.2 percent.
+The application fee at Wheaton College is $50.
+It is more selective, with an acceptance rate of 64.3 percent and an early acceptance rate of 75.6 percent.